Digital Humanities

 - Graduate Certificate in Digital Humanities

-- A one-semester faculty fellowship in Digital Humanities.
-Funded by the UT Libraries, this fellowship offers one-semester free of teaching and service to a UT faculty member working centrally on a digital humanities project.
-Learn more here.
+In partnership with UT Libraries, this fellowship offers one semester free of teaching and service to a UT faculty member working centrally on a digital humanities project.
+Learn more about the fellowship here.

-- The “Dialogues” lecture series, which is a mini-series within the UTHC Distinguished Lecture Series.
-This series has brought notable DH researchers to campus, such as Marisa Parham, Paul Jaskot, Michael Witmore, Vinton Cerf, and Julian C. Chambliss.
+The “Dialogues” lecture series, which is a mini-series within the DCHA’s Distinguished Lecture Series.
+This series has brought notable DH researchers to campus, such as Marisa Parham, Paul Jaskot, Michael Witmore, Vinton Cerf, Julian C. Chambliss, and Lauren Klein.

-In addition, the UTHC is working on funding and supporting a number of initiatives that will advance DH research and teaching at our UT Knoxville campus:
+In addition, the Denbo Center is working on funding and supporting a number of initiatives that will advance DH research and teaching at our UT Knoxville campus:

 - Creation of new humanities computing undergraduate classes, based on NEH grant funding and other funding sources.